jorendorff/talks/blame/blame.md

     is around three million dollars.

-We actually have *more* tools and technologies and practices and process rules and coding conventions that affect quality and security, *(like the profiler, like compartments, like process separation and sandboxing)* and I'd love to talk about them, but they start to get very Firefox-specific, so I'll stop here.
+We actually have *more* tools and technologies and practices and process rules and coding conventions that affect quality and security *(like the profiler, like compartments, like process separation and sandboxing)*, and I'd love to talk about them, but they start to get very Firefox-specific, so I'll stop here.